 Want to make a difference in Oregon’s future?
 Run for a seat on the local board of your school district, education service district or community college.
-The filing period opens Feb.
-6 and runs through March 18 for the May 2021 ballot.
+The filing period for board positions opens Feb.
+4, and runs through March 16 for the May election.

 As part of its Get on Board campaign to encourage candidates from all walks of life to run, OSBA hosted two free webinars to help prospective candidates answer questions about the process and prepare them to become school board members if they are elected.